ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 SciSheets supports this strategy by permitting formulas to be scripts.
-This is a reasonable strategy for a Scripter, but it may work poorly for a Calcer who is unaware of data dependencies.
+This is a reasonable strategy for a Scripter, but it may work poorly for a Novice who is unaware of data dependencies.